UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Understand your water test results by focusing on the MCL, as even small measurements like PPM and PPB can impact your long-term health.

-Receiving a multi-page lab report can feel overwhelming, especially when faced with rows of scientific acronyms.
+Receiving a multi-page professional lab report can feel overwhelming, especially when faced with rows of scientific acronyms.
 The single most important figure to identify on your sheet is the Maximum Contaminant Level (MCL).
-This represents the absolute highest, legally enforceable limit of a specific pollutant that the EPA allows in public drinking water systems.
+This represents the absolute highest, legally enforceable limit of a specific pollutant that the EPA permits in public drinking water systems.

 If your test results show a chemical concentration sitting above the MCL, your water is deemed unsafe for long-term consumption.
 You will typically see your results broken down into two primary measurements: